braunbearded/hacking-handbook/general/1-checklist.md

 - check if templating engine is used
 - check the size of every valid response
 - check every url, param, input field, post request
-- check for command injection, ssrf, xss, lfi (e.g. localhost), rfi, path traversal, xxe
+- check for command injection, ssrf, xss, lfi (e.g. localhost), rfi, path traversal, xxe, xpath
 - check for predictable ids
 - check if the webserver is connected to any other service
 - check if different proxys are used